Should Your Organisation Become a Corporate Member of the Institute of Corrosion?

 Finally, can you attend the classes from a logistics point of view?
 Do you drive?
 Will train times be prohibitive?
 Is the distance prohibitive?
 Can you be away from home overnight?

-What is my socialization preference?
+What is my socialisation preference?

 If you are learning by traditional methods, you’ll be surrounded by like-minded individuals.
 Are you the type of person who thrives in this atmosphere?